-Intermittent fasting has become a popular method for those looking to reap certain health benefits without having to count calories or follow a specific meal plan.
-IF allows for flexibility within your dietary choices, however, it’s important that you maintain your fasting state during your designated fasting windows.
+Intermittent fasting offers many health benefits without the restrictions of counting calories or following a specific meal plan.
+IF actually allows for flexibility when it comes to dietary choices and eating habits as long as you maintain a fasting state during designated fasting windows.

 - Yes to zero-calorie and zero-sugar beverages

-There are some people that choose to follow a dry fasting plan either for health or religious reasons, therefore beverages are not consumed during the fasting windows on these plans.
+If you follow a dry fasting plan, either for health or religious reasons, beverages cannot be consumed during your fasting windows.

-Below are some common questions when it comes to which beverages are allowed during the fasting period on an intermittent fasting plan.
+Look below for the answers to some questions about drinking beverages during the fasting period of an intermittent fasting plan.

 Drinking water during your fasting window is not only allowed, but highly recommended!
 Since water is naturally calorie-free, it will not interrupt your body’s fasting state and it may even help manage feelings of hunger.